eurekaclinical/eureka/eureka-services/README.md

 Properties:
 * `sourceConfigId`: required string containing the name of the data source.
 * `destinationId`: required string containing the name of the action.
-* `dateRangePhenotypeKey`: optional unique numerical id of a phenotype on which to constrain the date range.
+* `dateRangePhenotypeKey`: optional unique key of a phenotype or concept on which to constrain the date range.
 * `earliestDate`: optional timestamp, as milliseconds since the epoch, indicating the lower bound of the date range.
 * `earliestDateSide`: optional string indicating on which side of the date range phenotype's interval to apply the earliest date; required if a value for `earliestDate` is specified; may be:
   * `START`: the beginning of the interval.